 The Welcome Project began when Wave Pool Art Center's Director Cal Cullen teamed up with Heartfelt Tidbits' Director Sheryl Rajbhandari to start offering art classes to refugees.
 Within a matter of months the women in the classes began inquiring about selling their goods and dreamed of having a space of their own to run a shop and classes out of.
 Serendipitously, the building next to Wave Pool became available and The Welcome Project was born.
 The name, logo, and even the color of the walls was entirely directed by the women who work here.
-Now one of the refugee women who started the project, Lourdes Martinez, works as the store manager, many of the women teach classes to the public through the space, 7 refugee artisans are regularly employed, and other refugee women use the space to pilot their own entrepreneurial endeavors.
+Many of the women teach classes to the public through the space, 7 refugee artisans are regularly employed, and other refugee women use the space to pilot their own entrepreneurial endeavors.

 Welcome's mission is to empower marginalized and at risk refugees and immigrants by providing affordable housing, jobs, education and skills training, so that they will one day take these opportunities and turn them into a lasting, better way of life.

 Local immigrant and refugees bring developed skills to their new home but lack the ability to utilize these skills due to language, economic and business barriers.
 Welcome helps solve this by engaging them in a social enterprise including a retail store that also functions as a workshop and educational space.

 There are approximately 20 women working weekly with the existing artesian programs offered by Wave Pool and Heartfelt Tidbits.
 They are from Iraq, Syria, Iran, Tanzania, Bhutan, Russia, Mexico, Nepal, Congo, Eritrea, and other countries.